olegasd123/persona-voice/training/voice/README.md

 The heavy step runs in the CUDA training image (the trainers aren't in the light `cuda` wheel, same policy as vLLM/LLaMA-Factory).
 F5-TTS: `pip install f5-tts` in the image.
-On a Blackwell GPU (sm_120, RTX 5090) use cu128 torch wheels (the M2/M7 notes apply).
+On a Blackwell GPU (sm_120, RTX 5090) use the cu128 torch wheels.
 Checkpoints land in `<models>/finetuned/<voice>/`.

 ### Verified runner (the real f5-tts ≥1.1 flow)